Dog Collars

 Snug Fit

-Besides comfort, the way the collar gets fit around the neck of a dog makes me buy it.
+Besides comfort, the way the collar fits around the neck of a dog makes me buy it.
 You only have to pull the strap from the size buckle, and you’re done.
 That’s the convenience I want for myself as much as I want comfort for my dog.

 I’m sure you’ll love it, too.